WWF Backlash (2002): Storylines

 The event featured nine professional wrestling matches with outcomes predetermined by WWF script writers.
 The matches featured wrestlers portraying their characters in planned storylines that took place before, during, and after the event.
-All wrestlers were from either one of the WWF's brands—Raw or SmackDown!—the two storyline divisions in which the WWF assigned its employees.
+All wrestlers were from both of the WWF's brands—Raw or SmackDown!—the two storyline divisions in which the WWF assigned its employees.

-The main feud leading into Backlash on the SmackDown! brand involved Undisputed WWF Champion Triple H, and Hollywood Hulk Hogan over the Undisputed WWF Championship.
+The main feud leading into Backlash on the SmackDown! brand involved Undisputed WWF Champion Triple H and Hollywood Hulk Hogan over the Undisputed WWF Championship.
 On the April 4 episode of SmackDown!, Mr. McMahon named Hogan the number one contender to the title at Backlash.
-Later that night, Hogan came out in red, and yellow for the first time since returning to the WWF to talk about the match, with Triple H saying he would not back down.
-On the April 11 episode of SmackDown!, Hogan came out to help Edge chase off Chris Jericho, and Kurt Angle after Edge fought Jericho.
+Later that night, Hogan came out in red and yellow for the first time since returning to the WWF to talk about the match, with Triple H saying he would not back down.
+On the April 11 episode of SmackDown!, Hogan came out to help Edge chase off Chris Jericho and Kurt Angle after Edge fought Jericho.
 Later on, Triple H fought against Angle as Jericho interfered.
-Hogan came out to help Triple H win the match, only for Angle to push Triple H into Hogan after the match, making Hogan attack Triple H, and get taken out by Jericho, and Angle.
+Hogan came out to help Triple H win the match, only for Angle to push Triple H into Hogan after the match, making Hogan attack Triple H, and get taken out by Jericho and Angle.
 On the April 18 episode of SmackDown!, Hogan confronted Jericho as Angle came to help Jericho, prompting Edge to run for the save.
-In the main event, Jericho, and Angle fought Hogan, and Triple H, as Hogan accidentally hit Triple H with a steel chair.
+In the main event, Jericho and Angle fought Hogan and Triple H, as Hogan accidentally hit Triple H with a steel chair.
 After the match, Triple H hit Hogan with the chair.
-On the same night, it was confirmed that if Triple H lost his title match, he would be drafted to the SmackDown!
-Brand.
+On the same night, it was confirmed that if Triple H lost his title match, he would be drafted to the SmackDown! brand.